Cliffe16/NBA-Analytics-Pipeline/README.md

 sudo systemctl enable nba-extraction sudo systemctl start nba-extraction
 ```
+# Key Challnges

-**The Engineering Challenge:** The official NBA API(`stats.nba.com`) utilizes a strict Akamai Web Application Firewall(WAF) that actively blocks and blacklists traffic originating fro>
+**Challenge:** The official NBA API(`stats.nba.com`) utilizes a strict Akamai Web Application Firewall(WAF) that actively blocks and blacklists traffic originating from major cloud data centres.
+Standard cloud-hosted extraction scripts fail instantly with HTTP 403 or Timeout errors.

-**The Architectural Solution:** Rather than relying on unreliable public proxies or expensive commercial residential proxy networks, this pipeline implements a **Hybrid Extraction Arc>
+**Solution:** Rather than relying on unreliable public proxies or expensive commercial residential proxy networks, this pipeline implements a **Hybrid Extraction Architecture**
 * **Orchestration** is handled in the cloud via Apache Airflow hosted on an Azure Virtual Machine.
 * **Extraction** is executed on a local edge node(my personal Ubuntu laptop) running a custom FastAPI worker.
-* **Communication** between the Azure orchestrator and the local extraction node is secured via a **Tailscale WireGuard Mesh VPN**, completely bypassing the public internet, NAT route>
+* **Communication** between the Azure orchestrator and the local extraction node is secured via a **Tailscale WireGuard Mesh VPN**, completely bypassing the public internet, NAT routers and the Akamai WAF.

 ## Key Technical Learnings
 **Distributed Systems:** Designed and debugged communication between cloud infrastructure and on-premise hardware using private mesh networking.